zef-dev/convoworks-wp/readme.txt

 2. Configure API access for Amazon Alexa at 'Convoworks WP/Settings'.
 Find more at [Amazon Alexa Configuration](https://convoworks.com/docs/publishers/platforms-configuration/amazon-alexa/)
 3. Create a new Convoworks service (you can use one of the provided templates).
 4. Enable testing for your new skill on [Alexa Developer Console](https://developer.amazon.com/alexa/console/ask).
-5. Enable your skill in your Alexa app (iOS, Android).
+5. Enable your skill in your Alexa app (iOS, Android) or the [Alexa web app](https://alexa.amazon.com/spa/) - under 'My skills/dev'.

 == WordPress actions and filters ==